Baltimore-Area GFCI & AFCI Services

 Protect Your Home & Electronics Today

 At Clinton Electric Company, we are dedicated to keeping you and your family safe.
 That is why we highly recommend that you allow us to provide you with a thorough inspection of your electrical system including your GFCI, AFCI, and breaker box to ensure that you won’t have to worry about electrical hazards at home.
-In the event that we find you are without these important devices, our Baltimore-based electricians can fully explain your options and install one that will best cater to all your specific needs.
+In the event that we find you are without these important devices, our electricians can fully explain your options and install one that will best cater to all your specific needs.
+We proudly serve Baltimore and the surrounding communities!

 Let Clinton Electric Company help to protect your home from electrical hazards.
 Call us today at (410) 449-7292 to schedule a service.